mjavason/Kanban-Collaborative-Project-Management-API/README.md

 5. Create a pull request with a clear description of your changes.

 Contributions that improve functionality, performance, and user experience are highly appreciated.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

----

-Feel free to customize this README further based on your specific project details and preferences.